-Save as the above mentioned, in FY2022, there were no material weakness in internal controls highlighted by both the internal auditors and external auditors.
-Based on the review by RSM and internal reviews performed by the Management, the Board with the concurrence of the AC, is of the opinion that the risk management and internal control systems maintained by the Group, addressing the financial, operational, compliance and information technology risks of the Group, indicate no material weaknesses in the Group's internal controls as at 31 March 2022.
-The Board will adopt the recommendations of RSM and will continue its risk assessment process, which is an on-going process, with a view to improve the Group's internal control system.
+During FY2023, there was no material weakness in internal controls highlighted by both the internal auditors and external auditors.
+Based on the review by RSM and internal reviews performed by the Management, the Board with the concurrence of the AC, is of the opinion that the risk management and internal control systems maintained by the Group, addressing the financial, operational, compliance and information technology risks of the Group, indicate no material weaknesses in the Group's internal controls as at 31 March 2023.
+The Group has adopted the recommendations of RSM and will continue its risk assessment process, which is an on-going process, with a view to improve the Group's internal control system.

-Based on the reports from both the internal auditor and external auditor, nothing material has come to the attention of the AC and the Board that indicated the internal controls of the Company are inadequate and ineffective based on the current size and nature of the Company's business.
+Based on the reports from both the internal auditors and external auditors, nothing material has come to the attention of the AC and the Board that indicated the internal controls of the Company are inadequate and ineffective based on the current size and nature of the Company's business.

-The Directors have received and considered the representation letters from the Group CEO, Deputy CEO, Singapore and Group CFO in relation to the financial information for FY2022.
-The Group CEO, Deputy CEO, Singapore and Group CFO have also assured the Board that:
+The Directors have received and considered the representation letters from the Group CEO, CEO, Singapore and Group CFO in relation to the financial information for FY2023.
+The Group CEO, CEO, Singapore and Group CFO have also assured the Board that:

-- (1) the financial records have been properly maintained and the financial statements for FY2022 give a true and fair view in all material respects, of the Company's operations and finances; and - (2) the Group's internal controls and risk management systems are adequate and operating effectively in all material respects given its current business environment.
+- (1) the financial records have been properly maintained and the financial statements for FY2023 give a true and fair view in all material respects, of the Company's operations and finances; and - (2) the Group's internal controls and risk management systems are adequate and operating effectively in all material respects given its current business environment.